ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 indent level is enough to mark the block extend for the compiler and the human programmer.
 This style looks clean and compact and was used in pseudocode of textbooks for decades already.
-Some people still argue that this style is less \"safe\", as the behavior of the code depends on invisible white-space.
+Some people still argue that this style is less "safe", as the behavior of the code depends on invisible white-space.
 But this is a strange argumentation --- the white-space is always visible due to the fact that there are visible characters on the right.
 Of course, changing the indention of the last